RENANZG/My-Debian-GNU-Linux/README.md

 $ su -
 # mkdir -p /var/lib/shim-signed/mok/
 ```
-you can choose another place like "/etc/mok_key/" since there is no standard location at the moment.
+You can choose another place like "/etc/mok_key/" since there is no standard location at the moment.

 ```
 # mkdir -p /etc/mok_key/